secureblue/secureblue.dev/content/POST-INSTALL.md

 Some manufacturers allow firmware changes from live systems.

-To access your device's BIOS/EUFI screen to disable booting from usb you can run:
+To access your device's BIOS/UEFI screen to disable booting from USB, you can run:

 ```
 ujust bios